Strategic Long-Term Capacity Planning for Professional Services

 BUILD RESOURCE PLANS THAT ACCOUNT FOR THE FULL PICTURE OF YOUR RESOURCES WITH PRODUCTIVE

 Despite this, the impact of comprehensive agency software on your agency can be significant.
-Take for example Productive, the all-in-one solution for integrated project, resource, and financial management.
+Take, for example, Productive, the all-in-one solution for integrated project, resource, and financial management.
 With one tool, you can marry data across various agency activities and generate extensive reports for simplified single and multi-project management.

 We used to have a project management tool, a time tracking tool, a support tool, a way we handled opportunities and sales-driven processes.
 Those were all separate tools that we had, and it wasn’t good.
 It also meant that all that data was being lost every time we switched between tools, or we had to find a way to normalize the data between them.
 And now, the fact that it’s all in one, it’s really a game changer.